On the ordering of the Markov numbers: Introduction

 The \emph{Lagrange spectrum} is defined as the set of all Lagrange numbers $L(\za)$, where $\za$ ranges over all irrational real numbers.
 Considering it as a subset of the real line, it is known that the Lagrange spectrum is discrete below 3, it is fractal between 3 and a number $F\approx 4.5278$ called the \emph{Freiman number}, and it is continuous above $F$.

 Markov proved in 1879 \cite{M} that the Lagrange spectrum below 3 is precisely the set of all $\sqrt{9m^2-4} / m $, where $m$ ranges over all Markov numbers.

 In 1913, Frobenius conjectured that, for every Markov number $m$, there exists a unique Markov triple in which $m$ is the largest number, see \cite{F}.
 This uniqueness conjecture is still open today.
 It has inspired a considerable amount of research and the Markov numbers have important ramifications in number theory, hyperbolic geometry, combinatorics and algebraic geometry.
 For an overview, we refer to the recent textbooks \cite{A,R}.
+This uniqueness conjecture also is equivalent to a conjecture saying that exceptional bundles on $\mathbb{P}^2$ are uniquely determined by their ranks up to shift and dual (see \cite{Rudakov} and \cite[Section 3]{Kuleshov}; we thank Michael Shapiro for pointing out to us the equivalence of the two conjectures).